-Contact the Disability Practitioner (who may be called Disability Adviser or Disability Liaison Officer, etc) within your new Higher Education or VET provider as early as possible - ideally at least 4 weeks before semester starts.
+Contact the Disability Practitioner (who may be called Disability Adviser or Disability Liaison Officer, etc) within your new Higher Education or VET provider as early as possible - ideally at least 12 weeks before semester starts.

-It's important to do this even if you have only applied for a course and have not received your offer yet.
-This gives the education provider time to assess your requirements and follow up organising the necessary adjustments.
+It's important to do this even if you have only applied for a course and not received your offer yet.
+This gives the education provider time to ensure that all relevant information will be accessible in your preferred format, which may include electronic, Braille, or large print.

 The first meeting with the Disability Practitioner usually provides an overview of all the required services and supports, and identifies any gaps.
 You can include others in this meeting.
 Take a family member who can help explain what you need and take down details.
 Try to get your NDIS Local Area Coordinator (LAC) or Support Coordinator to attend as well.